ssaurab/TimelineOfLLMs/README.md

 #### Jun 10, 2024
 #### Jun 9, 2024
 #### Jun 8, 2024
++ ♘ What We’ve Learned From A Year of Building with LLMs - https://applied-llms.org/
 #### Jun 7, 2024
 #### Jun 6, 2024
 #### Jun 5, 2024